cenacchi2000/Counterfactual-Fragility-Certificates/README.md

 - selected figures and result recreation scripts;
 - smoke tests that verify the implementation is runnable.

 The paper's full grid includes heavier training, model selection, and orchestration code.
-Those components can be released after de-anonymization.